Are you ready? Then let's begin.

 So, at this point, you have something that we call a neckline that basically connects the two low.

-And when the market breaks below the neckline, we conclude that this prevailing trend has reversed and the market could possibly hit down lower.
+And when the market breaks below the neckline, we conclude that this prevailing trend has reversed and the market could possibly head down lower.

 What I want to share with you is the biggest mistake that traders make when trading this pattern.